GP-Engine-team/GP_Engine/projects/GPGame/README.md

 - Set GPEditor as default project
 - Compile and run

-If you want to use the hot reload, you have different methods :
+If you want to use hot reload, you have 2 choices:
 - You can run without debug mode (ctrl + f5) and then rebuild the dll (ctrl + maj + b) each time you change it.
 - You can run in debug mode (f5) and then rebuild the dll (ctrl + maj + b) with another visual studio instance each time you change it.